The

 The money

-loaned by banks is created by them out of nothing – the idea
+loaned by banks is created by them out of nothing ì the

-that all a bank does is to lend out money deposited by other
+idea that all a bank does is to lend out money deposited

 MONEY IS CREATED AS A DEBT

-moment we don’t distinguish between the £25 billion in
+we don¯t distinguish between the £25 billion in circulation

-£680 billion in the form of loan accounts, overdrafts etc.
+in the form of loan accounts, overdrafts etc. (created by

 failure to distinguish is a big mistake.
 The notes and coins